achihuahua22/Alex-Harris-Capstone/README.md

 1. Resistors
 2. Capacitors
 3. LED's (*pay attention to the orientation of the LED!*)
+   - The open part of the rectangle is the anode, the closed part is the cathode
-4. Integrated Circuits
+5. Integrated Circuits
-5. Connectors
+6. Connectors

 It is not required to install the components in this order, but is is easier to install the smaller components first so you don't have to navigate around the large connectors.